 A quick to assemble cucumber and cold pea salad tossed with a simple sour cream and dill dressing.
 My family has voted, and claim this is the best sugar snap pea recipe around.

 You can never go wrong with cool cucumbers in recipes all summer long.
 Have you tried my stuffed cucumber boats?

 When I was a kid, my mom and baba both had HUGE gardens.
-My favourite vegetable to pick and eat was fresh green peas.
+My favourite vegetable to pick and eat was fresh, sweet green peas.
 As I picked them off the stalk I think I ate as many as I put in the basket.
 No wonder she always found empty pea pods in my tracks.

 Still, to this day, fresh peas eaten raw is like eating candy for me.
 I love adding them to salads and sandwiches or just dipping them in hummus.

 Have you ever tried pea shoots?
 A great burger topping, just like on these Zucchini Burgers.